Phillips County, AR | Jul 4, 1863

-Lt.
+In June, 1863, Lt.
 Gen. Theophilus Holmes, Confederate commander in Arkansas, sought to relieve Union pressure on Vicksburg, Mississippi as the army of Maj.
 Gen. Ulysses S. Grant besieged that strategic city.
-Holmes won approval for a plan to assault the Union-held river town of Helena, Arkansas, 170 miles north of Vicksburg, with a combined force of about 7,600 men.
+Holmes won approval for a plan to assault the Union-held river town of Helena, Arkansas, 170 miles north of Vicksburg.
 About 4,000 Union soldiers were in Helena under the command of Maj.
-Gen. Benjamin Prentiss.
-Four artillery batteries defended the town, surrounded on the land sides by breastworks and rifle pits.
+Gen. Benjamin Prentiss, who had already sent one division from the town to reinforce Grant’s army.
+Four artillery batteries defended Helena, surrounded by breastworks and rifle pits.
 Steep hills faced the town on three sides.
-Holmes planned three attacks against the town's defenses: the largest, main attack from the west and other attacks from the north and south to immobilize possible Union reinforcements.
-Early on the morning of July 4th, Holmes's columns struck the Federal defenses.
-The north and south attacks were not coordinated well and failed due to poor timing, bad communications between the attacking elements and lack of artillery support.
-In the center, the main attack column struck the Union artillery position on Graveyard Hill and achieved a breakthrough.
+Holmes planned three attacks against the town's defenses: the largest, main attack from the west and other attacks from the north and south.
+Early on the morning of July 4, Holmes's columns struck the Federal defenses.
+The north and south attacks were not coordinated well and failed due to poor timing, bad communications and lack of artillery support.
+In the center, the main attack column struck Battery C on Graveyard Hill and achieved a breakthrough.
 Union defenders from other parts of the line pushed the attackers back and sealed the breach.
-By 11:00am the fighting was over and the Confederates withdrew.
-Helena continued to be an important Union post in the Trans-Mississippi theater and served as a base for the expedition that captured Little Rock, Arkansas later in 1863.
+By 11:00 a.m. the fighting was over and the Confederates withdrew.
+Vicksburg surrendered to Grant that same day, and Helena continued to be an important Union base for Union operations west of the Mississippi.